Student, Faculty, and Staff Surveys and Studies

 Teaching Natural Science to Non-majors: A Comparison of Two Different Course Formats, the “Team of Experts” versus the “Individual Instructor” Approaches

-A brief report and a powerpoint presentation are included in this site.
-Both discuss the results of a study of two forms of a natural science course aimed at non-majors.
 At Berea College a general education course, Natural Science, was taught for 15 years in a “great masters” format in which several scientists delivered lectures addressing major areas.
-Recently, the instructors agreed to dismantle the course and allow individual instructors to teach individual sections.
-Science faculty working collaboratively with the institutional research director constructed and carried out a multidimensional evaluation that included both attitudinal and cognitive assessments comparing the two formats.
-Results indicated that the change to the individual instructor format yielded several positive outcomes.
+Recently, individual instructors began to teach individual sections.
+Science faculty, working collaboratively with the institutional research director, constructed and carried out a multidimensional evaluation comparing the two formats.

 - Teaching Natural Science to Non-majors: A Comparison of Two Different Course Formats, the “Team of Experts” versus the “Individual Instructor” Approaches